qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/communication.rst

 ``Xhr`` is a wrapper of the HTTP client API offered by the browser.
 It’s purpose is to hide inconsistencies and to work around bugs found in popular implementations.
 The interface of ``qx.bom.request.Xhr`` is similar to XMLHttpRequest, the HTTP client API specified by the W3C.

 ``Script`` is a script loader.
 Internally, the class deals with adding and removing script tags to the document and keeping track of the load status.
-Just like ``qx.bom.request.Xhr``, the interface is modelled based on XMLHttpRequest.
+Just like ``qx.bom.request.Xhr``, the interface is modeled based on XMLHttpRequest.

 ``Jsonp`` builds on the script loader and adds functionality needed to receive JSONP responses.
 JSONP stands for JSON with padding and is a technique to safely receive remote data.
 It's main advantage compared to to ``Xhr`` is that cross-origin requests are supported in all browsers.

 Higher-level requests
 =====================

 Classes found in ``qx.io.request`` build on the groundwork laid by ``qx.bom.request``.
-Properties allow to conviently setup a request and fine-grained events facilitate handling changes of the request's status or response.
+Properties allow to conveniently setup a request and fine-grained events facilitate handling changes of the request's status or response.

 .. toctree::